figueiredorui/1-click-child-links/readme.md

 The child work items created by this extension are based on the hierarchy of work item types defined in the process template (<a href="https://docs.microsoft.com/en-us/azure/devops/boards/work-items/guidance/agile-process-workflow?view=azure-devops" target="_blank">Agile</a>, <a href="https://docs.microsoft.com/en-us/azure/devops/boards/work-items/guidance/scrum-process-workflow?view=azure-devops" target="_blank">Scrum</a>, <a href="https://docs.microsoft.com/en-us/azure/devops/boards/work-items/guidance/cmmi-process-workflow?view=azure-devops" target="_blank">CMMI</a>).

-For example, if you're using a process inherited from the agile template with a custom requirement-level type called defect and 3 task templates defined, using 1-click on a user story or defect will generate 3 child tasks, one for each defined template.
+For example, if you're using a process inherited from the agile template with a custom requirement-level type called defect and 3 task templates defined, using 1-click on a user story or defect will generate three child tasks, one for each defined template.

 It's also possible to limit which parent work items apply to each template in one of two ways: